abinash-behera-016/Data-Science-Projects/02 Edvancer - Bicycle Count (Regression)/README.md

 This project was one of the assignments given by our instructor at Edvancer after completion of the linear regression module.

-# Project Title: Predicting Bicycle Rental Counts
+# Predicting Bicycle Rental Counts

 ## Project Overview
 The focus of the project is to predict the number of bicycles rented on a particular day.
 The regression models used in this project take various weather, time and calender information to predict the number of bicycle rentals.